skeeto/javadoc-lookup/README.md

 utility installed on your system.
 The initial fetch is slow but Emacs will operate from its own cache after that.

+## Import functions

+Two functions for managing Java imports is provided: `add-java-import` and `sort-java-imports`.
+The former integrates with the javadoc-lookup index to provide completions.

 ## History

 This package obsoletes my previous java-docs package.
 Use this one